-Wetlands cover 3.83% of Recorded Forest Area
+Wetlands cover 3.83% of the Recorded Forest Area

 There are 62,466 wetlands covering 3.83% of the area within the RFA/GW of the country.
 The total number of wetlands located within the RFA/GW is 8.13%.
-Amongst the States, Gujarat has largest area of wetlands within RFA in the country followed by West Bengal.
+Amongst the States, Gujarat has the largest area of wetlands within RFA in the country followed by West Bengal.

-Highest dependence on forests for fuelwood is in Maharashtra
+The highest dependence on forests for fuelwood is in Maharashtra

-Dependence of fuelwood on forests is highest in the State of Maharashtra, whereas, for fodder, small timber and bamboo, dependence is highest in Madhya Pradesh.
-It has been assessed that the annual removal of the small timber by the people living in forest fringe villages is nearly 7% of the average annual yield of forests in the country.
+Dependence of fuelwood on forests is highest in the State of Maharashtra, whereas, for fodder, small timber, and bamboo, dependence is highest in Madhya Pradesh.
+It has been assessed that the annual removal of small timber by the people living in forest fringe villages is nearly 7% of the average annual yield of forests in the country.

 Major Invasive Species